KyouyamaKazusa0805/Sudoku/README.md

 ## Author

-Sunnie, from Chengdu, is a normal undergraduate from Sichuan Normal University.
-I mean, a normal university (Pun)
+Sunnie, from Chengdu, SiChuan, China.
+I'm not a developer, but I like it!

 Please visit file [CONTACTS](CONTACTS) to contact me if you want.